 Rather than acquiring more and more stuff, Gikandi urges his readers to focus on the meaning and substance of life that brings about abundance, joy, and an overwhelming appreciation for the world around them.
 Life isn’t just about living in the moment, it’s also about embracing those moments and utilizing them to achieve goals.

-If wealth happens to accrue as a result, then that is a positive end-benefit, but it is not the goal and purpose of life itself, Gikandi argues.
+If wealth accrues as a result, then that is a positive end-benefit, but it is not the goal and purpose of life itself, Gikandi argues.
 This book teaches readers how to develop a motivational mantra to motivate them to keep moving forward and a step-by-step guide on becoming more conscious and “deliberate in thoughts and actions.”

-This leads to exploring how to set meaningful goals and plan for them accordingly.
+This leads to exploring how to set meaningful goals and plan accordingly.
 Ultimately, the goal is to cultivate a mindset of creativity, gratitude, and a sense of abundance in one’s life.

 This is where the planning aspect of the budget comes into the process.
-By combining your spiritual wants with the physical constraints of time, Vitug says you can make a budget that is workable and helps you achieve your deepest-held dreams.
+By combining your spiritual wants with the physical constraints of time, Vitug says you can make a workable budget that helps you achieve your deepest-held dreams.
 Ultimately, this is to craft a sense of control and destiny over the process.
-This book is much more than a financial self-help book to empower the reader to see his life as a series of choices that can be tied together and grouped into a greater plan.
+This book is much more than a financial self-help book to empower the reader to see his life as a series of choices that can be combined and grouped into a greater plan.
 It delivers extremely valuable personal maintenance and management information addition.

-Despite its name, Maxwell Maltz’s book offers everyday advice for taking control of your thought process and transforming it into a productive force for change and growth in your life.
+Despite its name, Maxwell Maltz’s book offers everyday advice for taking control of your thought process and transforming it into a productive force for change and growth.

-He outlines exercises for improving one’s mental self-image and how to channel your energies into meaningful goals and activities that uplift, inspire, and move the marker forward.
-In fact, Maltz argues that self-image is perhaps one of the single most salient factors in any person’s ability to achieve their goals and dreams.
+He outlines exercises to improve one’s mental self-image and channel your energies into meaningful goals and activities that uplift, inspire, and move the marker forward.
+Maltz argues that self-image is perhaps one of the most salient factors in any person’s ability to achieve their goals and dreams.